Criminal Prosecutions of Securities Law Violations

 There is an entire body of law related to the securities industry, which basically means the people and companies that help with the purchase and sale of what most of us call “stocks and bonds.”
 Like the tax laws, there are lawyers who devote their entire careers to working on these complex rules and regulations.
 Also, like tax laws, there are sometimes when a federal prosecutor will bring a criminal case alleging that someone committed crime by violating some aspect of the rules and regulations involving the securities industry.
 Very few criminal defense attorneys have ever defended a federal criminal case involving allegations of securities fraud, for good reason.
 Very few such prosecutions are ever brought.
 When such a case does come along, it is among the most complex matters that most criminal defense attorneys will ever see in their entire career.

 The complexity of a federal criminal securities fraud case begins with the dense law that regulates the securities industry.
-Then, any attorney handling such a case also needs to know a lot of substantive and procedural law that governs a criminal case that is brought in the federal court system.
+Then, the lawyer involved in such a case needs to be well-versed in the substantive and procedural law that governs a criminal case that is brought in the federal court system.
 As a result, when there is a criminal investigation or prosecution against a person or a company regarding alleged securities law violations, someone needs to immediately contact a specialist, meaning a criminal defense attorney who is experienced in handling these extraordinarily complicated matters.

 There are many attorneys who specialize in securities laws, but that by itself does not mean that such an attorney is the right lawyer to defend a criminal case in this area.
 Many specialists in securities law are often quite smart, but at the same time these lawyers usually have little or no experience standing up to describe in court the precise legal issue that is at the heart of a case.
 This is not a criticism, for most securities law specialists know a whole lot more about this area of the law than even the most accomplished criminal defense specialist.
 Securities lawyers tend to the kind of attorney more comfortable with reading and writing, as opposed to trying to explain and summarize complex legal principles for a group of ordinary people who are sitting on a jury.
 Just because a person is an expert in securities law, that does not mean that he or she can explain complicated subjects to a judge or jury.
 As a result, if you or a loved one is facing a criminal securities fraud case, that person needs a criminal defense lawyer of the sort who can quickly learn the case, which includes not only the facts, but the complex legal issues at the heart of any criminal tax prosecution.
 Most good criminal defense lawyers tend to be a “quick study”, and they are accustomed to learning new areas of the law for each new case they handle.